gayeongpark/gayeongpark.github.io/_posts/2024-07-19-Active-Directory-Lab-VOL2.md

 6. `python3 restorepassword.py MARVEL/HYDRA-DC@HYDRA-DC -target-ip 192.168.64.32 -hexpass $(plain_password_hex)`

-This command is to change the password.
+This command is to restore the password.

 - PrintNightmare